Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Target selection
   - Address selection
 - Each selection becomes more specific just like a normal address.
-- E.g. Highway 1 (pathway), Marlborough neighborhood (target), 199 Marwood Square house (address).
+- E.g. Highway 1 (pathway), Marlborough neighborhood (target), 199 Martree Square house (address).
-- E.g. Suppose you’re a retinal ganglion cell and you’re trying to connect to the LGN.
+- *E.g. Suppose you’re a retinal ganglion cell and you’re trying to connect to the LGN.
 You follow the path down optic nerve until you reach the optic chiasm.
-You have three choices: continue going down the same optic tract, go down the opposite optic tract, or go into the optic nerve from the other eye.
+You have three choices*: continue going down the same optic tract, go down the opposite optic tract, or go into the optic nerve from the other eye.
 ![Figure 23.10]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-10.png" | absolute_url }})
 - The three phases depends on the communication between cells such as
   - Direct cell-to-cell contact
   - Cell secretions
   - Diffusible chemicals
-- Fasciculation: axons that stick together grow together.
+- *Fasciculation*: axons that stick together grow together.
 ![Figure 23.12]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-12.png" | absolute_url }})
 - A common method of pathway formation is the initial start of connections by pioneer axons.
 - Pioneer axons seem to get to the destination first by "connecting the dots".
 - The growth of neurites is "pulled" and "pushed" by chemoattractants and chemorepellents.
-- Chemoaffinity hypothesis: the idea that chemical markers on growing axons are matched by complementary chemical markers on their targets to establish precise connections.
+- *Chemoaffinity hypothesis*: the idea that chemical markers on growing axons are matched by complementary chemical markers on their targets to establish precise connections.
 - Interestingly, there must also be a large-scale reduction in neurons and synapses that occurs during pathway formation.
 ![Figure 23.17]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-17.png" | absolute_url }})
-- Synaptic capacity: the maximum number of synapses a neuron can receive.
+- *Synaptic capacity*: the maximum number of synapses a neuron can receive.
 - Synaptic capacity peaks in early development and declines as neurons mature.
 - Synaptic capacity is stable from infancy to puberty but sharply declines by almost 50% during adolescence.
 ![Figure 23.18]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-18.png" | absolute_url }})
-- Synaptic rearrangement: the change of distribution of synapses of a neuron.
+- *Synaptic rearrangement*: the change of distribution of synapses of a neuron.
 ![Figure 23.19]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-19.png" | absolute_url }})
 - There’s abundant evidence that widespread synaptic rearrangement occurs in the immature.
 - Unlike most of the earlier steps of pathway formation, synaptic rearrangement occurs as a consequence of neural activity and synaptic transmission.